mikecann/google-photos-picker-sync/README.md

 - Your `.env` file is already in `.gitignore` and won't be committed to Git
 - The Client ID is not secret (it's visible in the browser), but keep your project secure
 - For production use, you'll need to verify your app with Google (but not needed for personal use)

-**For personal use only, you can skip app publishing and use the app as a "test" app.**

-## 🏗️ How It Works

-### New Architecture (Current)
-1. **Bun Server** hosts the web application and provides API endpoints
-2. **Browser** handles Google OAuth and photo selection
-3. **Local API** receives session data and downloads files directly
-4. **Real-time Progress** via polling the server for download status

-### Benefits over Previous Architecture
-- ✅ **Seamless Experience** - No manual file downloads or script execution
-- ✅ **Real-time Progress** - Live updates during download process
-- ✅ **CORS-free Downloads** - Server-side requests bypass browser limitations
-- ✅ **Error Handling** - Better error reporting and recovery

-## 🔧 Available Scripts

-- `bun run start` - Build and start the production server
-- `bun run server` - Start the development server (requires built files)
-- `bun run build` - Build the React application
-- `bun run dev` - Start Vite development server (legacy)

-## 🔄 Migration from Legacy

-The legacy CLI script has been removed.
-Please use the web interface at `http://localhost:3000` for all photo syncing operations.

-## 🌐 API Endpoints

-- `POST /api/download` - Start download process with session data
-- `GET /api/progress?id={progressId}` - Get download progress

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).